Deploy an expedited security update using the Windows Update for Business deployment service

 A deployment specifies content to deploy, how and when to deploy the content, and the targeted devices.
 For quality updates, the content is specified using a target compliance date.
 When a deployment is created, a deployment audience is automatically created as a relationship.

-When you deploy an expedited security update to a device, Windows Update offers an update that brings the device above the minimum compliance level specified.
-Depending on when each device scans and updates, some devices may receive newer updates (e.g. if there is a newer security update than the one corresponding to the desired minimum compliance level), but all devices meet the specified security update compliance standard.
+When you deploy an expedited quality update to a device, Windows Update offers an update that brings the device above the minimum compliance level specified.
+Depending on when each device scans and updates, some devices might receive newer updates (for example, a newer security update than the one that corresponds to the minimum compliance level), but all devices meet the specified security update compliance standard.
 This behavior of offering the latest applicable update, indicated by the property equivalentContent being set to the default value latestSecurity, helps keep devices as secure as possible and prevents a device from receiving an expedited update followed by another regular update just days later.

 You can configure the device restart grace period using the property daysUntilForcedReboot in the user experience settings of the deployment.
 The grace period sets the amount of time after installation that the user can control the timing of when the device restarts.
 If the device has not restarted by the time the grace period expires, it restarts automatically.